developmentseed/housing-passports-labeling/app/posts/s4-building-rooftops/4-0-material/4-0-2-mixed/index.md

         - image_path: /assets/graphics/images/rooftop_material/mixed_lima_04.jpg
           title: 'Mixed.'
 ---
-When the rooftop is constructed by different materials.
+When the rooftop is constructed by different materials (typically the roof has less than 50% concrete).